 I am very fortunate in that I have spent very few sex/masturbation sessions without my Throe.
 Sure, my boyfriend and I had taken to putting a towel under my ass while we had sex, but that was okay.
 The squirting was another matter, and a much messier one.
 The Throe changed all of that.
 It allowed me to squirt more often and with no fear.
 Now, I chose the shag Throe to review.
 Yes, a virtual duplicate of the product I already had.
 That should tell you a lot.

-My first Throe was a Microfiber Throe, so one side of it is made of velvety microfiber.
-This time, I wanted a Shag Throe.
+My first Throe was a microfiber one, so one side of it is made of velvety microfiber.
+This time, I wanted a shag Throe.
 You guessed it: faux fur.
 Both have the same satin layer with a waterproof coating on the other side.
-Both, of course, are lined on the inside with a moisture barrier.
-Both are awesome, but the Shag Throe is my favorite.
+Both, of course, are lined on the inside with a (somewhat crinkly) moisture barrier.
+Both are awesome, but the shag Throe is my favorite.

 The Throe is not thick or padded, which is why it is hard to believe, at first, that it is capable of catching and absorbing considerable amounts of liquid.
 Well, it does.
 Let me tell you, it does.
 It has no problem with my ejaculate, but I decided to do an extreme test and pour three cups of water (which, wow, is a lot of water) on it.
 Although the water pooled fiercely, the carpet underneath was bone dry.
 Ladies and gentlemen, this blanket is nuts.